 Venizelos said Greece had already taken the toughest measures needed to steer the economy back to fiscal health.

-In the latest sign of public discontent, striking taxi drivers blocked roads to the country's main airport and harbor Monday as part of a two-day strike, which is occurring at the heart of the vital tourist season.
-They were protesting proposed changes in licensing laws that would make it cheaper to operate a taxi.
+In the latest sign of public discontent, taxi drivers launched a two-day strike on Monday _ at the heart of the vital tourist season _ to protest proposed changes in licensing laws that would make it cheaper for new cabbies to enter the business.